spurs v manchester city match reports

 03.03.1962 Spurs were taken apart by a rampant City side on a snow white pitch at Maine Road, which started to thaw as the game began.

-Joe Hayes opened the scoring after 30 minutes, with Peter Dobing doubling the score two minutes later.
+Starting the game well, it was a shock to Spurs when Joe Hayes opened the scoring after 30 minutes, with Peter Dobing doubling the score two minutes later.
 With half-time approaching Neil Young struck to make it 3-0 and two minutes after the interval Dave Mackay deflected Dobing's effort past John Hollowbread.
 Peter Baker was forced into putting the ball into his own net by pressure from Colin Barlow five minutes later and the sixth City goal rounded off Dobing's hat-trick with 57 minutes of the match having elapsed.

 Two Jimmy Greaves goals were Tottenham's only consolation from the trip North.